Hetton Lyons Country Park: Body of missing open water swimmer found

 A man has died after he went open water swimming in a park, police have said.

-Search teams were called to Hetton Lyons Country Park, near Houghton-le-Spring, when the 55-year-old failed to return home on Wednesday at 23:30 BST.
+Search teams were called to Hetton Lyons Country Park, near Houghton-le-Spring, on Wednesday at 23:30 BST when the 55-year-old failed to return home.

 The man's body was found after a major operation which involved a police helicopter and fire and rescue teams.